After the coup, the CPP was banned.

 The Convention People’s Party recognises the right to free association as guaranteed by Ghana’s 1992 constitution.

+The public declaration separates Dr Nduom from the historic and global tradition of the CPP and all its supporters.
 The others are protecting and enhancing Ghanaian culture, heritage and institutions; and working relentlessly for political and economic unity of Africa and co-operating with intra-African institutions and agencies.

 The statement said: “Leadership hereby calls on all members to stand firm and let us all seize this opportunity to re-claim our identity, remove all doubts about our resolve to bring unity and cohesion to our party and the Nkrumaist tradition.
+Dr Nduom quit the CPP and announced his decision to contest the 2012 Presidential election on the ticket of a new political party to be unveiled in two months.

 “The NPP (New Patriotic Party) and NDC (National Democratic Congress) may be big established parties, but none of that translates into effective leadership.
 We wish to ask all voters to make a change by considering the experience and personal attributes we are offering and vote for me to make the difference that they desire in their lives,” he said.